-Program Icon in the Dock
+Application Icon in the Dock

-When you open a Windows program, its icon appears in the Mac OS X Dock at the bottom of the screen.
-By default when you close the program, the icon disappears from the Dock.
-Keeping a program's icon in the Dock provides a quick way to open the program anytime.
+When you open a Windows application, its icon appears in the macOS Dock at the bottom of the screen.
+By default when you close the application, the icon disappears from the Dock.
+Keeping a application's icon in the Dock provides a quick way to open the application anytime.

-To keep a Windows program's icon in the Dock, do one of the following:
+To keep a Windows application's icon in the Dock, do one of the following:

-- Right-click or Control-click the Windows program icon in the Dock and choose Keep in Dock from the shortcut menu. - Drag the program's icon from the Finder to the Dock.
+- Right-click or Control-click the Windows application icon in the Dock and choose Keep in Dock from the shortcut menu. - Drag the application's icon from the Finder to the Dock.

-Now you can open the program again anytime by clicking the icon in the Dock.
+Now you can open the application again anytime by clicking the icon in the Dock.